 The sun was setting in Alan Rosenberg’s sitting room as he considered the state of his life two days after an internal coup ousted his hand-chosen negotiator, Doug Allen.

 The sun was setting in Alan Rosenberg’s sitting room at his home in Santa Monica on Wednesday, as he considered the state of his life two days after an internal coup ousted his hand-chosen negotiator, Doug Allen.
 He’d been writing a song about the union, and sang it for TheWrap.
-(Hear the song
+(Hear the song, or read the lyrics.)

 “My life sucks,” Rosenberg, the president of the Screen Actors Guild, acknowledged.
 “Here I am – my partner was fired.
 I’m muzzled.
 It’s certainly disappointing.
 I’ve seen all my hard work of the past three and a half years amounting to nothing.
 The liars and manipulators have won.”